-Some dairy groups contend that this methodology favors the largest dairy farms.
+Some dairy groups contend that this methodology favored the largest dairy farms.
 For example, a large producer who produces more than 2.4 million lbs. of milk per month would opt for receiving only the September payment that was \$1.45 per cwt., the highest monthly payment in the fiscal year (see Table 1 above).
 Farmers who produce less than 2.4 million lbs. of milk per month likely would opt for receiving multi-month payments beginning in December 2001, when the payment rate was at its lowest point of the year.

-In summary, large producers with monthly production above 2.4 million lbs. receive a retroactive payment of \$1.45 per cwt.; the smallest producers with annual production below 2.4 million lbs. receive an average payment of \$1.08 per cwt. (the average payment for all 10 eligible months of FY2002); medium to large sized producers with production between approximately 300,000 and 2 million lbs. per month receive an average retroactive payment of about \$0.80 per cwt.
+In summary, large producers with monthly production above 2.4 million lbs. received a retroactive payment of \$1.45 per cwt.; the smallest producers with annual production below 2.4 million lbs. received an average payment of \$1.08 per cwt. (the average payment for all 10 eligible months of FY2002); medium to large sized producers with production between approximately 300,000 and 2 million lbs. per month received an average retroactive payment of about \$0.80 per cwt.

 Estimated Cost of the New Dairy Program.
 There is a wide range of estimates on the projected cost of the new dairy program over its nearly 4-year life.
 Based on market conditions in March 2002, the Congressional Budget Office (CBO) estimated total direct federal payments of \$963 million over the life of the program.
-However, more recent independent estimates from the Food and Agricultural Policy Research Institute (FAPRI) at the University of Missouri and USDA show that the total cost could be about \$4.5 billion.
-The main reason for this disparity is that FAPRI and USDA project significantly lower market prices for milk than CBO over the 46-month life of the program.
-Consequently, CBO estimated that the average monthly payment rate over the 46-month life of the program will be about \$0.45 per cwt.; FAPRI and USDA independently estimate an average monthly payment rate of approximately \$1.00 per cwt.
+One year later, in its baseline budget estimates in March 2003, CBO revised its total cost estimate for the MILC program to \$4.2 billion.
+Independent estimates from the Food and Agricultural Policy Research Institute (FAPRI) at the University of Missouri and USDA show that the total cost could be about \$4.5 billion.
+The main reason for the disparity between the 2002 estimate and the 2003 revisions is that market prices for farm milk over the past year have been far below earlier expectations.
 USDA announced in its FY2004 budget summary, released in February 2003, that the estimated outlays of the program will be \$2.4 billion in FY2003 (consisting of the retroactive payments and the regular payments), and an estimated \$1.1 billion in FY2004.